Direct powers, ultrapowers and cumulative powers: A hierarchy of cumulative direct powers

 \begin{proof} The left to right direction is straightforward.
 For the other, if $\varphi$ is preserved by direct powers, then particularly $\varphi \times \varphi \Rightarrow \varphi$.
 But since, as we have seen, every sentence of $\mathcal{L}^\sigma$ is equivalent to some sentence in $\Phi^*_n$ for some $\Phi \subseteq \mathcal{L}^\sigma$ and $n < \omega$, there is $\psi$ which is logically equivalent to $\varphi$ and $\psi \in \Phi_n$ for some $\Phi \subseteq \mathcal{L}^\sigma$ and $n < \omega$.
 That also means $\psi \times \psi \Rightarrow \psi$.
 By Proposition \ref{proposition weinstein 2} (2), we thus obtain $R(\psi, \psi, \psi)$. \end{proof}

 Therefore, Weinstein also proved a characterization of the class of sentences preserved by direct powers.
 Henceforth, we shall call a sentence which is preserved by direct powers a \emph{direct power sentence}.
+In the same vein, call a sentence $\psi$ such that, for some $\Phi \subseteq \mathcal{L}^\sigma$ and $n < \omega$, $\psi \in \Phi_n$ and $R(\psi, \psi, \psi)$, a \emph{Weinstein sentence}.
+Then, Weinstein's result amounts to the fact a sentence is preserved by direct products iff it is a Weinstein sentence.
+Similarly, the above result says direct power sentences are precisely those equivalent to a Weinstein sentence.

 For the upcoming results, we need the following notion.
-For each index set $I$ and $\sigma$-structure $\mathcal{A}$, we define the mapping $\vartheta^{-1}: \mathcal{F}_1(A) \to A^I$ such that, for each $a \in \mathcal{F}_1(A)$,
+For each index set $I$ and $\sigma$-structure $\mathcal{A}$, we define the mapping $\vartheta^{-1}: \mathfrak{C}(A, I) \to \mathcal{A}^I$ such that, for each $a \in \mathfrak{C}(\mathcal{A}, I)$,

 Consider the following result.